 Paul refers back to the teaching he has given in the previous verses and tells him to point these teachings out to the church: remind them often of these things.
 He not only has to remind the church, but he also must keep these things in mind and grow in his knowledge and assurance of these things (the divinity of Christ, His resurrection, the message of the gospel).

-Today we would say, "the best defense if offense."
-Paul says to Timothy that the best way to protect himself and the church from false doctrine is to continually be absorbed in and teaching what is true.
+Today we would say, "the best defense is offense."
+Paul tells Timothy that the best way to protect himself and the church from false doctrine is to continually be absorbed in and teaching what is true.

 2. Practice and Teach Personal Spiritual Discipline